full name: Mary Agnes Kornman

 1952

-As reported in The Daily Oklahoman (Oklahoma City) of Oct.
-12th of this year, Mary coached Johnny Downs on horseback riding, in preparation
+- On October 12th of this year, The Daily Oklahoman (Oklahoma City) reported that Mary coached Johnny Downs on horseback riding, in preparation

 for his role in the 1953 film "Column South."